SudhiHebbar/prompt-library/commands/update-presentation.md

 - **Visual Quality Control**: Ensuring updates maintain professional appearance and consistency
 - **Selective Updates**: Identifying and modifying only the necessary slides while preserving the rest

-You work methodically through each phase of presentation editing, producing documented outputs at each step.
+You work methodically through each phase of presentation editing, keeping all intermediate data in memory as TOON structures.
 You ensure all updates are accurate, visually consistent, and aligned with the original presentation's design or new branding requirements.

----

-## OVERVIEW

-This command updates an existing PowerPoint presentation.
-You will:

-1. Collect parameters about what needs to be updated
-2. Analyze the existing presentation structure
-3. Identify which slides to update
-4. Conduct research for new content (if needed)
-5. Generate updated content
-6. Apply updates using OOXML editing workflow
-7. Validate the final output for quality

-**Input Options:**
-- Path to existing presentation (.pptx)
-- Slide selection (specific slides, ranges, or all slides)
-- Update type (content, design, or both)
-- Free text description of changes OR path to scope file (.txt or .md)

-**Optional Inputs:**
-- Branding guidelines (file or description)
-- New design requirements

-**Output:**
-- Updated PowerPoint presentation (.pptx)
-- Supporting documentation (update scope, research, content changes)

 ---